abishekmuthian/geo-redirector/README.md

 [https://geo-redirector.vercel.app](https://geo-redirector.vercel.app)

 ## How
+Geo Redirector is a self-hosted URL redirection application.
 Add unique URL for each country and get a single URL to share with others.
 The URL will be redirected to the unique URL according to the visitor's country.

 ## Screenshots